petersenpeter/CellExplorer/docs/pipeline/data-structure-and-format.md

 ## Data paths
 For each session there are two main paths that the Cell Explorer uses, a basepath and a clusteringpath (relative to basepath).

 The basepath contains the raw data and session level files.
-The data in the basepath should follow this naming convention: sessionName.*, e.g. sessionName.dat and sessionName.lfp (lowpass filtered and downsampled.
+The data in the basepath should follow this naming convention: sessionName.\*, e.g. sessionName.dat and sessionName.lfp (lowpass filtered and downsampled.
 The lfp file is automatically generated in the pipeline if necessary).
 The metadata is stored in a sessionName.session.mat file located in the basepath.
 The clusteringpath contains the spike data, including cell metrics.
 The cell metrics are all stored in a cell_metrics struct/file.

 ## Data structures

 ### Cell metrics
 The cell metrics are kept in a [cell_metrics struct as described here](/pipeline/standard-cell-metrics/).
-The cell metrics are stored in: sessionName.cell_metrics.cellinfo.mat in the clustering path.
+The cell metrics are stored in: `sessionName.cell_metrics.cellinfo.mat` in the clustering path.

 ### Session metadata
-A Matlab struct (session), stored in a .mat file: sessionName.session.mat.
+A Matlab struct (session), stored in a .mat file: `sessionName.session.mat`.
 The session struct contains all session-level metadata.
 The session struct can be generated using the [sessionTemplate.m](https://github.com/petersenpeter/Cell-Explorer/blob/master/calc_CellMetrics/sessionTemplate.m) and visualized with [gui_session.m](https://github.com/petersenpeter/Cell-Explorer/blob/master/calc_CellMetrics/gui_session.m).
 It is structured by data types as defined below:

 * general
   * name : name of session